MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

     `.set` `database` *DatabaseName* *Role* `none` [`skip-results`]

-* Remove all principals from the role and set a new set of principals:
+* Remove all principals from the role and add a new set of principals:

     `.set` `database` *DatabaseName* *Role* `(` *Principal* [`,` *Principal*...] `)` [`skip-results`] [*Description*]